blurrycontour/zuul-gerrit/doc/source/config/job.rst

    .. attr:: extra-vars

       A dictionary of variables to supply to Ansible with higher precedence than job, host, or group vars.
+Note, that despite the name this is not passed to Ansible using the `--extra-vars` flag.

    .. attr:: host-vars